AutodeskGames/stingray-docs/source/stingray_help/deploying/package_for_windows.md

-# Packaging a game for Windows
+# Package the project for Windows

 To package a project for Windows: